nagarh/InSilico-Ab-Discovery/ProtGPT-2/README.md

-# ProtGPT-2: Antibody Sequence Generation with GPT-2
+# ProtGPT-2: Generating Antibody Sequences In Silico with GPT-2

-ProtGPT-2 is a project for training and evaluating a GPT-2 model for antibody sequence generation.
-This project includes data processing, model training, and evaluation scripts.
+The existing ProtGPT-2 model has been trained on the most frequent V gene combinations (IGHV3-IGKV1) of human paired antibody sequences to generate antibody sequences in silico.

 ## Directory Structure